mazhengcn/deeprte/README.md

   --output_dir="${OUTPUT_DIR}/${TIMESTAMP%+*}"
 ```

-A shell script [./scripts/run_deeprte.sh](./scripts/run_deeprte.sh) is also provided for convenience:
+A shell script [./scripts/run_deeprte.sh](./scripts/run_deeprte.sh) containing above contents is also provided for convenience, you can modify it and run:

 ```bash
 uv run ./scripts/run_deeprte.sh